ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ~~~
 HTTP/3 DATAGRAM Frame {
+  Quarter Stream ID (i),
   Flow ID (i),
   HTTP/3 Datagram Payload (..),
 }
 ~~~
 {: #h3-datagram-format title="HTTP/3 DATAGRAM Frame Format"}

+Quarter Stream ID:

+: A variable-length integer that contains the value of the client-initiated bidirectional stream that this datagram is associated with, divided by four.
+(The division by four stems from the fact that HTTP requests are sent on client-initiated bidirectional streams, and those have stream IDs equal to zero modulo four.)

 Flow ID: